hczhu-dotcom/SPIR_design/README.md

 	--require_dna_seq 1
 ```

 If “--require_dna_seq” is set of 1, the script would generate the DNA sequences of binder.
-The ipTM and pTM scores of each state of each binder are recorded in the output file of HelixFold3.
+The ipTM and pTM scores of each state of each binder are recorded in the output file of HelixFold3:  \BindCraft/my_cases/PVY_CPv1/HF3_binder_effector_dimer/helixfold3_bestone_with_dimer_summary.csv

+The structures of binder monomer and binder-pathogen protein dimer were also aligned and stored in  /BindCraft/my_cases/PVY_CPv1/HF3_binder_effector_dimer/merge_pse folder.
+Checking the file to select the binder for DNA synthesis.

 Binders with ideal predicted performance could be synthesized for further experimental validation.